For Harvard undergraduates only.

-The Weatherhead Center offers Harvard College undergraduates financial resources to organize independently programs that address their interests relating to international, transnational, global, and comparative national issues and may address contemporary or historical topics, including rigorous policy analysis, as well as the study of specific countries and regions outside the United States.
-Funding can be used to support a speaker series; study groups; special seminars with faculty, Fellows, or visiting scholars; conferences with an explicit undergraduate focus; or other ideas that students propose that are related to international affairs and directly benefit the Harvard undergraduate community.
+The Weatherhead Center offers Harvard College undergraduates financial resources to independently organize programs that address their interests relating to international, transnational, global, and comparative national issues and may address contemporary or historical topics, including rigorous policy analysis, as well as the study of specific countries and regions outside the United States.
+Funding can be used to support a speaker series; study groups; special seminars with faculty or visiting scholars; conferences with an explicit undergraduate focus; or other ideas that students propose that are related to international affairs and directly benefit the Harvard undergraduate community.
 The Center will not fund ongoing activities on an annual basis.

 Grants up to a maximum of $1,000 are available.

 Undergraduate organizations and student groups that need funds to support activities related to international affairs that directly benefit the undergraduate community may apply.
 Applications should indicate all other requests that are being made concurrently for funding.
 The Weatherhead Center prefers to support events that do not qualify for other funding.
 The Center also prefers to support new initiatives.

 How to Apply

 For the application, go to the Harvard College Common Grant Application website.